nikkirs/evobi/README.md

 In object window ,there are two components
 - a carousel
 - elements which shows selected elements.
+Bug-when you select elements more than five scroll-bar will come in assembly window but in assembly window scrollbar cannot be used.
 ```
 ### Assembly window
 ```